Qualitex Co. v. Jacobson Products Co.: Decision

 Breyer also determined that the functionality doctrine was no bar to the registration of the plaintiff's color as a trademark.
 He determined that a product feature is only functional "if it is essential to the purpose of the article or if it affects the cost or quality of the article".
 514 U.S. at 165.
 Although sometimes color plays an important role (unrelated to source identification) in making a product more desirable, sometimes it does not.
 And, this latter fact—the fact that sometimes color is not essential to a product's use or purpose and does not affect cost or quality—indicates that the doctrine of "functionality" does not create an absolute bar to the use of color alone as a mark.
 The color in this case acted purely as a symbol, and served no other purpose.
 Jacobson argued that there are only a limited number of colors that could be used for the products at issue here, and that many colors are very similar looking, but Breyer dismissed this concern, saying that if the defendant’s concerns were proven to be valid, the functionality doctrine would then come into play.
-Breyer further held that a color could be trademarked separately from any trade dress protection.
+Breyer further held that color could be trademarked separately from any trade dress protection.